vlkn38akyz/AWS-Certified-Solutions-Architect-Associate/README.md

 Use Application ELB for both the frontend and backend instances.

 Explanation: When you see a requirement for scaling, consider the Auto Scaling service provided by AWS.
 This can be used to scale both the backend instances and the EC2 proxy server.

+31-There is a website hosted in AWS that might get a lot of traffic over the next couple of weeks.
+If the application experiences a natural disaster at this time, what should be used to reduce potential disruption to users?

+Use an ELB to divert traffic to an Infrastructure hosted in another region.

+Use an ELB to divert traffic to an Infrastructure hosted in another AZ.

+Use CloudFormation to create backup resources in another AZ.

+Use Route53 to route requests to another instance in a different region.

+Bir olağanüstü durum kurtarma senaryosunda, verilen tüm seçenekler arasından en iyi seçenek, trafiği statik bir web sitesine yönlendirmektir.
+Seçenek A yanlıştır çünkü ELB, trafiği birden çok bölgede değil, yalnızca bir bölgede dengeleyebilir.
+B ve C seçenekleri yanlıştır çünkü AZ'ler arasında yedekleme kullanmak olağanüstü durum kurtarma amaçları için yeterli değildir.
+"Sorun durumunda olası kesintiyi azaltmak için" ifadesi bir felaket kurtarma durumuna işaret ediyor.
+Bu durumu yönetmenin birden fazla yolu vardır.
+Ancak burada verilen listeden en iyi seçeneği seçmemiz gerekiyor.
+Bunlardan en uygunu D Seçeneğidir.

+32. A database, hosted using the Amazon RDS service, is getting a lot of database queries and has now become a bottleneck for the associating application.
+Which action would ensure that the database is not a performance bottleneck?

+Setup a CloudFront distribution in front of the database.

+Setup an ELB in front of the database.

+Setup ElastiCache in front of the database.

+Setup SNS in front of the database.

+ElastiCache, veritabanına karşı verilen ortak sorguları önbelleğe almak için bir veritabanının önünde kullanılabilen bir bellek içi çözümdür.
+Bu, veritabanındaki genel yükü azaltabilir.
+A seçeneği yanlıştır çünkü bu normalde içerik dağıtımı için kullanılır.
+Seçenek B kısmen doğrudur, ancak dahili yük dengeleme çözümü olarak bir veritabanınız daha olması gerekir.
+SNS basit bir bildirim hizmeti olduğu için D seçeneği yanlıştır.

+33- A company has an infrastructure that consists of machines which send log information every 5 minutes.
+The number of these machines can run into thousands and it is required to ensure that the analysis of every log item is completed within 24 hours.
+What could be helpful in fulfilling this requirement?

+Use Kinesis Data Streams with S3 to take the logs and store them in S3 for processing.

+Launch an Elastic Beanstalk application to take the processing job of the logs.

+Launch an EC2 instance with enough EBS volumes to consume the logs which can be used for further processing.

+Use CloudTrail to store all the logs which can be analyzed at a later stage.

+Explanation: AWS Documentation mentions the following: Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+KDS can continuously capture gigabytes of data per second from thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
+Make your streaming data available to multiple real-time analytics applications, to Amazon S3 or to AWS Lambda within 70 milliseconds of the data being collected.